Mark’s love affair with Africa started in 2004,

 As a certified Alaska State Naturalist, he led sea kayaking, canoeing

 and backpacking trips out of Juneau until he opened his own guide service on an island in Washington.
 Preferring to look at siskins instead of spreadsheets, after two years he sold his company to a new environmental education center and became a staff naturalist, leading kids’ programs, facilitating corporate sustainability retreats and teaching natural history and ecology to University of Washington graduate students.
 Mark currently lives in Kampala, Uganda with his wife and two sons.
-When they are in the States, they can be found in Gold Hill, a tiny mountain town in the Front Range of Colorado.
+Mark lives with his wife and two sons in Gold Hill, a tiny mountain town in the Front Range of Colorado.

 Praise from Natural Habitat travelers: